uc-berkeley-w215/summer2020/project/README.md

 - An overview of the research method, the prepared study materials, and any other information relevant to running the study or the design of the material
 - A recruiting plan, including target demographics for participants
 - A description of the pilot sessions (at least 2 people) and the resulting changes that were made to the research materials

+Also, you may include how much you would pay to each subject if you ran the experiment.
+That depends on how long it takes a subject to go through your full experiment.
+An ethical payment would be around US$12 per hour of work (which is the minimum wage in California).
+If for example an interview takes (in average) 15 minutes, you should pay about US$3.
+One question that usually emerges about this is whether you can pay more (if you have the money, of course).
+The answer is yes; but you should beware of paying too much because that could be coercive.